SolidBlock-cn/extshape/UpdateLog-en.md

 ### 2.0.8

-- Again, fixed the issue that when some mods are installed crashes happen because of inventories.
+- Again, fixed the issue that when some mods are installed, crashes happen because of inventories.

 ### 2.0.7

-- Fixed the issue that when some mods are installed crashes happen because of inventories.
+- Fixed the issue that when some mods are installed, crashes happen because of inventories.

 ### 2.0.5